Frequently asked questions

 How and when can I register for LUFC?

-Registration typically opens for the fall session in June/July and the spring session opens in January of each year.
+Registration typically opens for the fall session in June/July, and the spring session opens in January of each year.
 Registration for LUFC is completed through the Lakewood Rec Department website.
 To be directed to the website, please click here.

 How much does LUFC cost for each session?

-Can my child play in only 1 session per year or are they required to play in both Fall and SPring sessions?
+Can my child play in only 1 session per year, or are they required to play in both Fall and Spring sessions?

 Who coaches the individual teams?

-Where and When are games played?
+Where and when are games played?

 How often are practices and where are they located?